Skip to contents

 loi

-A numeric vector for lengths of interest.
-Used to determine number of fish that reach desired lengths.
+A numeric vector of lengths (in mm) of interest.
+Used to determine number of fish that reach these lengths.
+All must be less than Linf in lhparms.

 matchRicker

 A logical that indicates whether the yield function should match that in Ricker (1975).
-Defaults to TRUE.
-The only reason to changed to FALSE is to try to match output from FAMS.
+Defaults to FALSE.
 See the FAMS vs Ricker article.

 Value